EvolvedHQ/cookiecutter-kata-cpputest/README.md

 # Template for TDD Code Katas in C++

 Hey there.
-This is a cookiecutter template for a simple TDD code kata using Google Test/Google Mock.
+This is a cookiecutter template for a simple TDD code kata using CppUTest.
 It's intended to give you a repeatable way of very quickly getting started for a "deliberate practice" session with C++.

 ## Features of this template

 This generates a project for doing a test-driven code kata in C++.

-- Includes Google Test and Google Mock libraries
+- Includes CppUTest library
 - Generates a header, "production" source file and an empty test
 - Generates a CMake build which will work on most platforms
 - Has some convenience targets for generating etags and running unit